kap14275819/ZSL/README.md

 ## Project Management Documentation
 #### Since this project has a large scope, a plan had to be thought of by breaking up the tasks in order to focus on individual sections of the project.
 In order to do this, we have spilt up the project requirements into epics and user stories, this meant that the project was able to be looked at from the small tasks rather than the entire project as a whole.
 Doing this idea allowed us to look at the requirements for the user and also the software requirements within the project.
 Having the tasks separated allowed us to focus on each task individually and would make the project much easier.

-## Epics

-#### Epics are usually a task or problem that outlines the big tasks within the project, these can be broken down into stories that can help solve the problem down by looking at the individual smaller problems in the epic.
-User stories are epics that have been broken down into smaller tasks.
-#### For example if the project was to build any type of vehicle, the epics of this would be to build and engine, framework, tires etc. The stories of the framework epic would be small tasks to help it be successful.
-For example, I want to be able to fit 4 people in the vehicle, this means that when planning it the team will look at this and make sure it is the right size.
-Another story could be I want the car to look nice, so the team will spend the next bit of time working on that specific point to make sure it meets a user's needs.

-The epic of the project was to design an application that would be able to meet the user’s requirements to a certain standard.
-Because of this it meant that each requirement had to be looked at individually.
-This is where user stories were made, some examples of the user stories that were made was:

-I want to be able to navigate the menu by clicking onto it,

-I want to be able to go to whichever habitat in any order I want,

-I want to be able to have an option that tells me what to do in case I don't understand,

-With these stories and many more we were able to have a look at all the user requirements and put them in their own tasks, which made us focus more on the individual tasks that were important to the requirements of the user and know exactly what software we needed to use in order to help us achieve them.
-Because of these stories and epics, we were able to manage our time and efficiency onto what the user needed instead of what the team think are good to have.

 ### Project Overview
 #### Matthew Kaptur, Codrin Axnite, Daniel Edson, Oliver Slape